 This is the only quaternary ammonium compound on NIOSH's list of disinfectants for viruses.
 There, the hazards are: Toxic if swallowed.
 Causes severe skin burns and eye damage.

-Not quite what others say:
+Not quite what others say.
+There are other hazards including endocrine disruption, asthma and more on authoritative lists: https://pharosproject.net/chemicals/2007758#hazards-panel

-https://pharosproject.net/chemicals/2007758#hazards-panel